KostaDakic/MATRIX/README.md

 The dataset with 1000 timesteps, 40 pedestrians on a 30m x 30m area can be downloaded [here](https://drive.google.com/file/d/1hSB72MSPQLEIL-9Hb0DoBnD5kyBjIHeF/view?usp=sharing).

+Note that the downloaded dataset must be built with Visual Studio in order to do any editing on the Unreal Engine environment.

 ## Features

 - Utilizes eight drones for multi-angle data capture
-- Integrates with Unreal Engine using the AirSim plugin
+- It integrates with Unreal Engine using the AirSim plugin
 - Generates 2D bounding box matchings for pedestrians
 - Real-time Line of Sight (LoS) calculation between drones and subjects
 - Produces camera calibration data (intrinsic and extrinsic parameters)